 Life: our biological existence in space and time.

 Liberty: the ability to live one’s life as one wishes while respecting the lives of others.

-Property: the goods that man produces or acquires through voluntary exchange and/or gift.
+Property: one’s self (physical body) and, by extension, the goods that he/she produces or acquires through voluntary exchange and/or gift.
 Claims of land ownership are included here as well.